Timothy C. Hain, MD. Page last modified: May 5, 2020

 Low (1995) states that POTs presents in patients between 15 to 50 years, and that patients with migraine and sleep disorders may be over-represented.
 Low reported a female-male ratio of 4:1, but he only described 55 patients.
 Raj (2006) states that POTs primarily affects women of child-bearing age.

-There are several variants of POTs.
-According to Raj (2006), there are 2 major subtypes -- neuropathic POTs where there is reduced autonomic function in the legs (#2 above), and "central hyperadrenergic POTs" where there is too much sympathetic outflow (#3 above).
+There are 4 variants of POTs.
+According to Raj (2006), of these there are 2 major subtypes -- neuropathic POTs where there is reduced autonomic function in the legs (#2 above), and "central hyperadrenergic POTs" where there is too much sympathetic outflow (#3 above).
 Others consider a third mechanism most important -- reduced cardiac output (Fu et al, 2010; Fu et al, 2015) -- # 1 above.

 To make sense of all this, one must think about feedback control.
 On standing, about 500 cc of blood descends from the thorax to lower regions, which transiently reduces blood return to the heart.
 This lowers blood pressure.
 Via baroreceptor activation and perhaps also cognitive input, this triggers a compensatory sympathetic activation that increases heart rate as well as a systematic vasoconstriction that provides a counter-pressure to gravity.
 Thus normally, standing results in a 10-20 bpm increase in heart rate, a negligible change in systolic blood pressure, and a roughly 5 mmHg increase in diastolic blood pressure(Raj, 2006).